How to Install Perl on Fedora Linux

 Compile and Install Perl

-Now, it’s time to compile the source code.
-This step translates the Perl source into executable binaries tailored to your system.
-Begin the compilation with:
+After configuration completes, compile the source code.
+This step translates the Perl source into executable binaries tailored to your system:

 sudo make install

-This command installs the compiled Perl binaries and libraries to the specified location in your system, making Perl ready for use.
+This command installs the compiled Perl binaries and libraries to the specified location, making Perl ready for use.

 Verify the Perl Installation

-Finally, ensure that Perl is correctly installed and ready for use.
+Finally, to confirm everything works correctly, ensure that Perl is correctly installed and ready for use.
 Verify the installation by checking the Perl version:

 perl -v